-Note: The VIS office at the Stony Brook University does not approve CPT requests for international students unless the student (i) has completed two full regular semesters (i.e., Fall or Spring) in residence, (ii) has a GPA of 3.0 or above and is otherwise in good standing, and (iii) has no incomplete grades.
-In addition, the Computer Science Department does not normally approve CPT requests unless (i) the student has no outstanding proficiency requirement if any is stated in the offer of admission letter, and (ii) the proposed CPT period is for the Summer only.
-That is, CPT is not approved during a regular semester: Fall or Spring.
+Requirements for CPT: The VIS office at the Stony Brook University does not approve CPT requests for international students unless the student (i) has completed two full regular semesters (i.e., Fall or Spring) in residence, (ii) has a GPA of 3.0 or above and is otherwise in good standing, and (iii) has no incomplete grades.
+In addition, the Computer Science Department does not normally approve CPT requests the student has completed proficiency requirements (if any) stated in the offer of admission.